 It’s not just the distance the car has travelled that will affect how much it’s worth, but where and how it has been driven.
 For example, a car handles motorways differently to country lanes because of how the vehicle is driven in each of these settings.
 A motorway offers a ‘smoother’ drive with less frequent braking, whereas country lanes often require more braking, more use of the car’s suspension and often feature more hazards, such as potholes.
 So, finding out what kind of journeys the car regularly took is important to understand how well a car has been treated.

 Hopefully, the car’s previous owners have treated the car well.
 This can be found out via its service history.
 If the car was taken for regular services at a reputable garage, you will feel more reassured that the car was looked after and should be in good shape.
+The car’s service history should be made available by the seller before the car is sold, making it an easy and free used car history check.

 When buying a vehicle, it’s important to find out as much information as possible about your potential new car.
 An easy way to find out basic information is simply through a conversation with the buyer; ask as many questions as you feel is necessary until you are satisfied that it’s a good deal.
 Obviously, a private seller will be more informed about the previous treatment of the car than a used car dealer, but you will be relying on them to be completely honest.